omarsaade/omarsaade/README.md

 <br />
 ## Welcome!

 Hi, my name is Omar.
 I’m a software developer.
-Currently learning React Native.
+Currently learning Flutter.
 As a software developer, I have a passion for creating innovative solutions using cutting-edge technology.

 I am constantly learning and staying up-to-date with the latest developments in the field, and I bring this expertise and drive to every project I work on.
 Whether working independently or as part of a team, I consistently strive to deliver the best possible outcome.